DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 where $B_0 = 1/\sqrt{4\pi}$.
-In figure \ref{fig:OT_vortex} we show density, entropy per unit mass and magnetic pressure at two times, $t=0.5$ and $t=0.75$.
+Figures \ref{fig:OT_vortex_05} and \ref{fig:OT_vortex_075} shows density, entropy per unit mass and magnetic pressure at two times, $t=0.5$ and $t=0.75$.
 The first time is the typical time this test is shown.
 When compared to \cite{Stone_2008,Ramsey_2012}, we can recognize similar features.
 Notice the very sharp features and perfect symmetry between sides.
 When advancing the simulation further, the vortex starts producing plasmoids.
-Here it is very difficult to maintain symmetry, but the lower panels show, that even plasmoids are released symmetrically.
+Here it is very difficult to maintain symmetry, but the lower panels show that plasmoids are released rather symmetrically.

-This experiment is great to test the solver stability.
-In high resolution discontinuities and rarefactions are more severe and Riemann solvers can crash from negative pressure or thermal energy values, if they cannot deal with them.
-Since we have a HLLD solver available as well, we can see, that the HLLS solver preserves the thermal energy better.